gkishard-workingboy/os_org_work/lab3/readme.txt

 Zhuroan Sun

 ## Server Design
+The client first check the arguments.
+If the argument is malformed, it prints the usage message, and returns an unique error code.

+Then it opens the file specified by the argument.

 ## Client Design
 The client first check the arguments.
 If the argument is malformed, it prints the usage message,